conekta/conekta-magento/README.md

 Inventory Notes
 ---------------

 For credit card purchases, the order status will change to complete everytime there is a successful purchase from Conekta.
 This is done using an Obsever inside the Card module and it can be changed to meet more specific requirements.

-You can also use the Webhook module to manage orders using the following url:
+You can also use the Webhook module to manage orders for offline payments using the following url:
     `http://mymagento-store.com/index.php/webhook/ajax/listener`

 Modules in this plugin
 -----------

+	* Conekta_Bank
   * Conekta_Card
+  * Conekta_Oxxo
 	* Conekta_Webhook